-The Mother Church of St. John of Ovil marks the beginning of this journey.
-As a curiosity, you can see part of a Romanesque frieze on the north facade of the church, a testimony of a first temple erected here.
+This trail begins at the mother church “São João de Ovil”.
+As a curiosity, part of the Romanesque frieze on the north facade of the church is a testimony of the first temple built here.

-After starting the course, the landscape seen in the half-slope areas reflects the dynamic nature of the vegetation and the way it evolved in the absence of uses and other disturbances caused by man.
-The agricultural and pastoral abandonment allowed the recovery of spontaneous vegetation and the development of extensive young oaks.
+At the start of the course, the landscape seen in the half-slope areas reflects the dynamic nature of the vegetation and the way it evolved in the absence of man-made disturbances.
+The agricultural and pastoral abandonment allowed for the recovery of spontaneous vegetation and the development of oak-trees.

-The high forests of giestas and coats complete the landscape and reflect the path that nature makes towards the forest.
-Despite dominating this landscape, the natural forest is interspersed here and there by some forest stands of eucalyptus and wild pine.
-The slopes of the mountain range are furrowed by several lines of water, colonized by black willow and alder.
-There you can see several species of fauna, such as the Iberian frog or the water lizard, whose males can be distinguished quite well in the breeding season by the turquoise coloring of the neck and head.
+The amount of genisteae and Adenocarpus complicatus blend into the landscape and reflect the path taken by nature through the forest.
+The natural forest is interspersed here and there with eucalypt and wild pine trees.
+The slopes of the mountain range are mainly outlined with water courses, habitats to black willow and alder.
+There you can find a variety of fauna, such as the Iberian frog or the Iberian emerald lizard (the males can be distinguished more easily during their breeding season due to the turquoise colouring of the neck and head).

-At the top of the route you will find most of the most emblematic monuments of the Megalithic Complex of the Serra da Aboboreira: the menir da Pena and the dolmens of Chã de Parada 1 and Girls of the Crasto 3.
+At the higher part of the route, you will find most of the emblematic monuments of the Megalithic Complex of the Serra da Aboboreira: Menir da Pena, Chã de Parada 1 and Meninas de Crasto 3.

-The configuration and implantation on the ground of the granite monolith of Pena, allows us to guess that it could be a menir.
-If this hypothesis is confirmed, we will be in the presence of the only menir of the Serra da Aboboreira.
+The configuration of the granite floor of the monolith “Pena”, allows us to guess that it could be a menhir.
+If this assumption is correct, this is Serra da Aboboreira’s only menhir.

-Some prehistoric engravings can also be observed in some of the supports that make up the dolmen chamber.
-Its observation is more noticeable when its location is known, so it is advisable to mark a guided visit, through the Archaeological Center of the Municipal Museum of Baião.
-It is incumbent upon all the responsibility for the conservation and preservation of these prints for generations to come.
+Some prehistoric engravings can also be found in some of the walls of the dolmen chamber, they are more noticeable when you know the exact location, so it is preferable to schedule a guided visit with the Archaeological Center of the Municipal Museum of Baião.
+It is a civil responsibility to preserve these engravings for future generations.